Commissioning of the novel Continuous Angle Multi-Energy Analysis Spectrometer at the Paul Scherrer Institut: Acknowledgements

 \section{Acknowledgements}

-We thank Simon Ward for his assistance regarding the use of the SpinW software package and Daniel Mazzone for his help in improving the manuscript.
+We thank Simon Ward for his assistance regarding the use of the SpinW.
+We further thank Kim Lefmann and Rasmus Toft-Petersen for fruitful discussions.
 The financial support of the Swiss National Science Foundation (R'Equip 206021\_144972) is gratefully acknowledged.
+Jakob Lass was supported by the Danish National Committee for Research Infrastructure through DanScatt Grant No 7129-00006B.
+H.J. was supported by the EU Horizon 2020 program under the Marie Sklodowska-Curie Grant No 701647, and the Carlsberg Foundation.